locolin1204/Learning-Angular/README.md

 ### 2. Displaying a List of Heroes

-- Implemented functionality to display a list of heroes using Angular's data binding and structural directives.
+- Implemented functionality to display a list of heroes using `Angular`'s data binding and structural directives.
 - Developed master/detail views to enable users to select a hero from the list and view/edit its details.

 ### 3. Services for Data Management

-- Created Angular services to manage hero data, encapsulating data access and business logic.
+- Created `Angular` services to manage hero data, encapsulating data access and business logic.
-- Integrated Angular's HTTP client module to fetch and save hero data from/to a remote server.
+- Integrated `Angular`'s HTTP client module to fetch and save hero data from/to a remote server.
-- Used Angular In-Memory Web API as a backend for testing and development purposes.
+- Used `Angular` In-Memory Web API as a backend for testing and development purposes.

 ### 4. Routing and Navigation